anetczuk/cpp-memory-performance/doc/rpi3/README.md

 ![Raspberry Pi 3 compilers comparison](vector_st_comparison.png "Raspberry Pi 3 compilers comparison")

 Performance differs in shape of performance of *CPU* cache.
 Performance of *GCC* is constant and of *CLANG* is parabolic which performs faster when container size grows.
 In addition *GCC* code is faster.
-Beyond cache size peroformance is simillar.
+Beyond cache size peroformance is similar.

 ### multi-processed std::vector